lynchmv/EyePeaTeaVea/README.md

 2.  **Start the Addon**: Run the FastAPI application.

-3.  **Configure User Settings**: Access the `/configure` endpoint to set up your M3U and EPG sources.
+3.  **Configure User Settings**: Access the `/configure` endpoint to set up your M3U sources.
 You can do this using a tool like `curl` or a web browser (for a simple GET request, though POST is recommended for security).

     Example `curl` command to configure:
     ```bash